CTOR-Labs/CTOR-AI-AI/examples/README.md

 Choose the cell with the lowest danger score.

 Strengths
-Very stable defensive play.
+Very stable defensive play

-Harder to surround or auto‑eat.
+Harder to surround or auto‑eat

 Weaknesses
-Passive.
+Passive

-Does not pressure the opponent.
+Does not pressure the opponent

+📄 Templates
-6. myBot_template.js — Student Starter Template
+myBot_template.js — Starter Template for Students
-Purpose
-A clean, minimal template for students to implement their own strategy.
+A clean, minimal template for writing a bot manually.

-Contains
-Basic structure of a CTOR bot.
+Contains:

+the required function structure

-Example of a legal move.
+an example of a legal move

-Comments explaining where to insert logic.
+comments showing where to insert logic

-7. LLM_bot_prompt_template.js — Prompt Template for AI‑Generated Bots
+LLM_bot_prompt_template.js — Prompt Template for AI‑Generated Bots
-Purpose
 A ready‑to‑use prompt for ChatGPT, Copilot, Claude, etc.

-Contains
-Exact API requirements.
+Contains:

+exact CTOR Bot API requirements

-Strict formatting rules.
+strict formatting rules

-Instructions to return only JavaScript code.
+instructions to return only JavaScript code

+guidance for generating a valid bot using an LLM